 The implementation of a resident patrol must be analyzed for two reasons.
-First, implementation factors determine in large measure what outcomes can be expected.1 Second, an understanding of the implementation process can help policymakers to decide how and when to help resident patrols if it is decided that assistance is appropriate.
+First, implementation factors determine in large measure what outcomes can be expected.1 Second, an understanding of the implementation

+1Although this may seem to be an obvious point, it has nevertheless been overlooked in a recent study of Project Identification which assessed the program in terms of the observed outcomes and concluded that Project Identification had failed (see Nelson B. Heller et al., process can help policymakers to decide how and when to help resident patrols if it is decided that assistance is appropriate.
 The issues considered are the organizational characteristics of the patrol (i.e., factors distinguishing one patrol from another at the same point in time) and organizational change (i.e., factors distinguishing the same patrol at two different points in time).
 In all cases, our evidence stems from the narratives or other case studies and our comments can be considered suggestive rather than conclusive.